Laniakea-elixir-it/Documentation/source/admin_documentation/ci_cd/automated_tests.rst

   python $PWD/automated-tests/control-script.py -c "$PWD/automated-tests/health-check.sh" -l ./automated-tests/laniakea_recas_prod.yaml

 To use this script you need a valid IAM token.
+Finally a `bash script <https://raw.githubusercontent.com/Laniakea-elixir-it/laniakea-ci-infrastructure/master/automated-tests/control-script.sh>`_ is used to proxy the python one, and create the right environment variables.

 .. note::